March 3, 2022

 NEW TRAIL

 Overall the trail was pretty easy walking today, and I was making good time.
-I’d definitely make it into Patagonia in plenty of time to pick up my resupply box from the post office.
-Despite the mild terrain though, I was developing some more blisters on feet.
+I’d make it into Patagonia in plenty of time to pick up my resupply box from the post office.
+Despite the mild terrain though, I was developing some more blisters on my feet.
 I’d taped up the one blister on the ball of my foot last night, but now I was getting a new blister on the outside of my right heel.

 About 10 miles into my day, I encountered a random sign in the middle of a field.
-It was put there by the Arizona Trail Association to informing hikers about their future plans to re-route the trail.
+It was put there by the Arizona Trail Association to inform hikers about their plans to re-route the trail.
 Instead of heading to the existing Harshaw Road trailhead, the ATA was building 32 new miles of trail to bypass all the paved and dirt roadwalking in and around Patagonia and Walker Basin.

 ATA sign showing upcoming re-route

 As I pondered this change, my mind shifted back to Patagonia.
 I was still debating whether to stay in town tonight or move on this afternoon.
-I didn’t want to book a room as the sole hotel in town, which was charging $150/night.
+I didn’t want to book a room at the sole hotel in town, which was charging $150/night.
 But also there weren’t a good deal of alternatives for stealth camping on either side of town.

 As it’s currently routed, the AZT takes hikers into Patagonia on a paved road with private land lining either side of it.
-On the opposite side of town, the route out is mix of paved and dirt forest roads all the way until the Temporal Gulch Trailhead – a full seven miles later.
+On the opposite side of town, the route out is a mix of paved and dirt forest roads all the way until the Temporal Gulch Trailhead – a full seven miles later.
 So I knew there might be slim pickings for camping today.

 As I stopped for lunch near a dry wash filled with soft sand and boulders, I toggled my phone out of airplane mode.
 One bar of service.
 I texted Mary and crossed my fingers that the message went through.

 Minutes later, a return text appeared on my screen.
-Mary replied that she still had plenty of space and asked my ETA.
-She planned to heading down to the border town of Nogales to pick up some supplies, but she assured me someone would be there to greet me and check me in whenever I arrived.
+Mary replied that she still had plenty of space and asked for my ETA.
+She planned to head down to the border town of Nogales to pick up some supplies, but she assured me someone would be there to greet me and check me in whenever I arrived.

 Score!
 I had a place to stay tonight.